martenzander/postcss-mesh/README.md

 #### Unlimited Breakpoints

 Bootstrap comes with five predefined breakpoints (Extra small _<576px_, Small _≥576px_, Medium _≥768px_, Large _≥992px_, Extra Large _≥1200px_).
 These breakpoints have proved its worth over time.
 But nevertheless, sometimes your design requires more individual breakpoints.
+In this case **Mesh** is your best friend.
+With **Mesh** you can define as many or as less breakpoints as you want.

 #### Property Overwrite